Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Statements of Main Results and Observations

-As stated at the beginning of this section, the primary goal of this work is the generalization of the results in \cite{laurenccot2023nonlocal}.
-In that work, the authors considered (\ref{eq:2.11}) in the special setting when $m=2$, $f$ is independent of $t$, and
+We remark that the system (\ref{eq:2.11}) can also be posed with nonnegative initial data in $L^\infty(\Omega)$ and the requirement that the equations hold for $x$ a.e. $\Omega$, and the conditions on $\varphi$ changed in \hyperlink{item:(DIFF)}{(DIFF)} so that $\varphi$ is only required to be a symmetric measurable function that satisfies the given integral bound.
+The proof of the theorem above gives a similar result, with the understanding that the solution no longer lives in $C^{(0,1)}\left(\overline\Omega\times\mathbb{R}_+,\mathbb{R}_+^m\right)$, but instead lives in $C^1([0,\infty),L^\infty(\Omega,\mathbb{R}_+^m))$.
+However, the uniform sup norm portion of the result seems to require a sup norm bound on $\varphi$.

-where $a,b>0$.
-Note that the vector field they considered easily satisfies \hyperlink{item:(F)}{(F)}, \hyperlink{item:(QP)}{(QP)} and \hyperlink{item:(QBAL)}{(QBAL)}.
-It also satisfies some additional interesting conditions that the authors used to obtain a result related to a diffusive limit.
-Namely, we can see that
+As stated in the introduction, the primary goal of this work is the generalization of the results in \cite{laurencot2023nonlocal}.
+The results in that work were indicated in the introduction.
+In the setting of general $m\in\mathbb{N}$ with $m\ge 2$, we generalize the setting in \cite{laurencot2023nonlocal} as follows.